seth602/rpi_carplay/README.md

 an AUX button in the car, but the AUX connectors were never put in.
 To connect the Carplay system through the car speakers I will need this adapter.
 More info on this situation can be read [here](https://vehiclefreak.com/where-is-the-aux-port-in-a-2007-honda-accord/#:~:text=So%20in%20short%2C%20no%20the,the%20rear%20of%20the%20stereo.).
 Video on how to access and install the adapter [here](https://www.youtube.com/watch?v=0YeY0smqU9Q))
-* To-do: Backup Camera - Still need to figure out the right one.
+* To be updated: [Current Backup Camera](https://www.walmart.com/ip/Dual-Electronics-XCAM200-Waterproof-Full-Color-Backup-Camera-with-Wide-Viewing-Angle-Lens-and-Back-up-Parking-Guides/280067357?athbdg=L1200) - Still need to figure out the right one.
 Many of the cheaper wired backup cameras are analog (yellow RCA) and so I need to figure out a way to either convert to digital signal and connect to the Pi, or find a usb camera.
 The standard analog camera typically connects the power to the reverse lights so that when the car is put in reverse it turns the camera on.
 I like this approach and hope to incorporate it so that I don't need to include a button or something to change the screen from Carplay to the backup camera.